-SEN, EAL, ESL as well as gifted and talented students are noted on class education provision plans.
+SEN students are noted on class education provision plans.
 Specific targets set for these students are reviewed and shared with parents at parent-teacher meetings.
 Students are assessed informally through observation and scrutiny of written work and discussion.
 Progress is measured half termly and termly through continuous formative and summative assessment and end of yearly through standardised Progress Tests in English and Maths.
 All students are given opportunities to review their achievement with a view to raising students' self-esteem and encouraging them to recognise their own strengths.